-11. The permittee shall install, calibrate, maintain, and operate in a satisfactory manner a device to monitor and record the mercury emissions on a continuous basis.
+11. The permittee shall install, certify, maintain, and operate in a satisfactory manner a device to monitor and record the mercury emissions on a continuous basis.
 The monitor shall be operated in accordance with procedures outlined in 40 CFR 63.7525(I) and the site-specific monitoring plan.
 (40 CFR 63.7525(I))

-CHOOSE THE APPROPRIATE HCI MONITORING OPTION(S) IF NOT USING STACK TESTING TO COMPLY OPTIONAL - Use if the source elects to monitor HCl with CEMS.
+CHOOSE THE APPROPRIATE HCI MONITORING OPTION(S) IF NOT USING STACK TESTING TO COMPLY OPTIONAL - Use if the source elects to monitor HCI with CEMS.
+For a facility to be able to use this option, they must have a site-specific monitoring plan that has been approved prior to using a HCI CEMS.
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-12. The permittee shall install, calibrate, maintain, and operate in a satisfactory manner a device to monitor and record the HCl emissions on a continuous basis.
+12. The permittee shall install, certify, maintain, and operate an HCl CEMS measuring emissions discharged to the atmosphere and record the output of the system.
 The monitor shall be operated in accordance with procedures outlined in 40 CFR 63.7525(I) and the site-specific monitoring plan.
 (40 CFR 63.7525(I))

-OPTIONAL - If the source has a wet scrubber and is monitoring pH to demonstrate compliance with the HCI limit.
+OPTIONAL - If the source has a wet scrubber and is monitoring pH to demonstrate compliance with the HCl limit.
 If necessary, specify emission units that are subject to this condition.
 If deleted, verify all final numbering.

-13. The permittee shall install, calibrate, maintain, and operate in a satisfactory manner a device to monitor and record the scrubber effluent pH on a continuous basis.
+13. The permittee shall install, calibrate, maintain, and operate a device to monitor and record the scrubber effluent pH on a continuous basis.
 The monitor shall be operated in accordance with procedures outlined in 40 CFR 63.7525(d) and (g) and the site-specific monitoring plan.
 The permittee shall maintain the 30-day rolling average effluent pH at or above the lowest one-hour average pH and the 30-day rolling average liquid flow rate at or above the lowest one-hour average liquid flow rate measured during the most recent performance test demonstrating compliance with the HCl emission limitation.
 (40 CFR 63.7525(g), 40 CFR 63.7540(a), 40 CFR Part 63, Subpart DDDDD, Table 4.2)